Essential 4WD Adventure Preparation Checklist

 A tyre repair kit with spare tyre valves and caps is essential for minor repairs.
 An air compressor, including an air pressure gauge, will help you maintain the correct tyre pressure.
 A comprehensive tool kit and spare parts, such as hoses, belts, and fuses, will ensure you can address minor mechanical problems.

 Safety is paramount, so include a fire extinguisher and a comprehensive 'remote area' first-aid kit.
 It's advisable to complete an accredited first aid course before travelling.
-Recovery treds or tracks and an electric or hand-operated winch can help you get out of tricky situations.
+Recovery tracks and an electric or hand-operated winch can help you get out of tricky situations.
+You never know when electrical or cooking fires can happen, that's why we always carry two fire extinguishers, so one is always easily accessible.

 To enhance your vehicle's performance and safety, consider installing a bull bar and driving lights.
 A dual battery system ensures you have sufficient power for all your accessories, while a long-range fuel tank or jerry cans and water tank or containers provide essential fuel and hydration reserves.